ornl-ssd/compiler-intro/_episodes/01-intro.md

 As mentioned, a compiler converts source code into machine code that can execute on a target computer.
 Let's start with a simple example.
 Download the
 [`hello_world.cpp` file]({{ page.root }}/code/hello_world.cpp) and place it in a directory.
 This file contains the source code to a very simple program that prints "Hello World!" and exits.
 If this was Python, we would just run it using the `python` command.
 However, for C++, we must first create an *executable* version of the program using the C++ compiler.
 To do this, open a shell and change to the same directory in which you placed the source file.
-Then run the command:
+Then enter the following command at the shell prompt:

 ~~~
 $ c++ -o hello_world hello_world.cpp
-$
 ~~~
 {: .bash}